TheITCrowdRMIT/TheITCrowdRMIT.github.io/README.md

 **Comparison and Contrast ideal jobs**

-Both Denise and Thanh want to go into video game designing or development.While Thanh wants to go more into the software part,Denise wants to become either a designer or a scenario writer.Which plays into what Thanh would be doing at the very basic level.
-Aditya wants to go into web development most probably making websites or user interfaces which goes hand in hand with Sophie’s choice of career which is a UX/UI designer.Both these professions look to make the website or any other functionality more user friendly and more efficient.
-Wenshuo wants to become a systems and networks administrator which ties most of the web pages together and helps in case of a breakdown.This is very important since even in this age of technology we have network breakdowns and sometimes bug fixes that render the site useless for sometime.
+Both Denise and Thanh want to go into video game designing or development.
+While Thanh wants to go more into the software part, Denise wants to become either a designer or a scenario writer.
+Which plays into what Thanh would be doing at the very basic level.
+Aditya wants to go into web development most probably making websites or user interfaces which goes hand in hand with Sophie’s choice of career which is a UX/UI designer.
+Both these professions look to make the website or any other functionality more user friendly and more efficient.
+Wenshuo wants to become a systems and networks administrator which ties most of the web pages together and helps in case of a breakdown.
+This is very important since even in this age of technology we have network breakdowns and sometimes bug fixes that render the site useless for sometime.